zuiko21/minimOS/other/PassingCars/README.md

 end:
 ```

+Performance-wise, this takes **56 bytes** and **17 or 45 cycles** per iteration, thus
-Performance-wise, this is expected to run about **20% faster** than the 6502 version.
+expected to run about **20% faster** than the 6502 version.
+Needs _4 bytes_ of RAM,
+preferably on _zeropage_.

 ### The (almost) final version

+In order to reach the specified _array size_ (100000 elements), regular 16-bit indexing
+is no longer an option; but the 65C816's _indirect postindexed **long**_ addressing mode
+comes to the rescue!
+This way the array may span several banks, waiving the 64K limit.

+TO DO

+### Compact array

+Even if it's intereseting to store a prominently **boolean** array as bytes for the sake
+of _performance_, properly storing every element as a **single bit** will allow the use
+of 16-bit indexing _while keeping a reasonable 512 Ki-element array_.

-TO DO * TO DO
+TO DO

+## 6502 revisited: 512K elements in compact form

-_last modified: 20200510-1741_
+_last modified: 20200510-1822_